 A change order is a change management document that addresses any change in the project scope, detailing what needs to happen, how much it’ll cost and when it can be expected to reach completion.

-The change order is a means to modify existing contracts and, in effect, adjust the price and timeline of the project.
-Because of these changes to budget and schedule, change orders are not acted upon until both the owner of the project and the contractor responsible for the change agree on terms and conditions.
-There are two types of change orders: additive and deductive.
+The change order is a means to modify existing construction contracts and, in effect, adjust the price and timeline of the project.
+Because of the impact a change order has on the budget and schedule, change orders aren’t acted upon until both the owner of the project and the contractor responsible for the change agree on terms and conditions.

 Additive